NextDC

 Sharon AI plans to deploy a cluster of 1,000 Nvidia B200 units at the NextDC data center in Melbourne, though a specific timeline for this deployment has not been announced.

-During the latter half of 2025, the Asia-Pacific region transitioned its artificial intelligence data center infrastructure, exceeding $150 billion, into an industrial phase dictated by the interplay of power supply, capital structure, and sovereign policies.
+In the second half of 2025, the Asia-Pacific region solidified its position as the global epicenter for artificial intelligence data centers, driven by the convergence of power constraints, complex capital structures, and proactive sovereign policy decisions.

 Massive capital expenditures by OpenAI, Oracle's new finance cycle, and TikTok's South American positioning illustrate accelerating global shifts related to power access, funding availability, and national sovereignty in AI infrastructure.